0xFableOrg/xchain/pages/direction.md

 Examples of existing models include the [deposits]/[withdrawals] model of the OP Stack, [EIP-7833 (Public Cross Port)][7833], the [Inter-Blockchain Communication protocol (IBC)][IBC] and Hyperlane's [Mailbox/ISM model][hyperlane].
-The OP Stack model is specific to that system, but the two others allow plugging in different bridge providers.
+The OP Stack model is specific to that system, but the others allow plugging in different bridge providers (WIP for IBC).

 (Before anyone gets angry, this is not an exhaustive list, and there are definitely other models out there, though for those I am aware of it is less clear that those allow arbitrary bridge providers.)